DrHazemAli/image-studio/docs/legacy/tools-reference.md

 ## 🛠️ Tools Overview

-Image Studio provides a comprehensive set of tools for image generation, editing, and manipulation.
+AI Image Studio provides a comprehensive set of tools for image generation, editing, and manipulation.
 All tools are accessible through the toolbar and can be used with keyboard shortcuts for efficient workflow.

 ## 🎨 Navigation Tools